bwake2021/CollectionViewPrefetching/README.md

 ```
 [View in Source](x-source-tag://CustomDataSource)

-In addition to assigning the `CustomDataSource` instance to the collection view's [`dataSource`](https://developer.apple.com/documentation/uikit/uicollectionview/1618091-datasource) property, you must also assign it to the [`prefetchDataSource`](https://developer.apple.com/documentation/uikit/uicollectionview/1771768-prefetchdatasource) property.
+In addition to assigning the `CustomDataSource` instance to the collection view's [`dataSource`](https://developer.apple.com/documentation/uikit/uicollectionview/1618091-datasource) property, the sample code project also assigns it to the [`prefetchDataSource`](https://developer.apple.com/documentation/uikit/uicollectionview/1771768-prefetchdatasource) property.

 ``` swift
 // Set the collection view's data source.